Tax Deducted at Source:

 TDS Example:

 We will try to understand this TDS concept with a scenario.
-Mr. A works in XYZ Company for a gross monthly salary of Rs.50,000.
+Mr. A works for XYZ Company and has a gross monthly salary of Rs .
+50,000.
 Assume an income tax rate of 10% is applicable here.
-So, Mr. A is liable to pay Rs.5,000 to the government as income tax.
-XYZ Company directly pays Rs.5,000 to the government by way of deducting the same from his salary.
+So, Mr. A is liable to pay Rs.
+5,000 to the government as income tax.
+XYZ Company directly pays Rs .
+5,000 to the government by deducting the same from its salary.

 Runners Insight:

 Tax is deducted at the time of payment.
-Salary is paid on monthly basis.
-So, TDS is deducted while paying the amount.
+Since salary is paid monthly, TDS is deducted while paying the amount.

-Lets think of scenario of weekly or biweekly payment.
-Per definition, Tax is deducted at Source.
-So, tax needs to be deducted at the time of payment irrespective of whether that’s weekly or monthly payments.
+Let’s consider a scenario of weekly or biweekly payments.
+By definition, tax is deducted at the source, so tax needs to be deducted at the time of payment, whether weekly or monthly.

 TDS on Salary Journal Entry

-Every journal entry will have at-least two GL Accounts.
-There shall be a minimum of one debit and credit account to balance the entry.
-There are three accounts here – Salary, Salary Payable and TDS Payable.
+Every journal entry will have at least two GL Accounts.
+There shall be a minimum of one debit and one credit account to balance the entry.
+There are three accounts: Salary, Salary Payable, and TDS Payable.

-Lets understand the nature of each GL relating to Salary Journal Entry.
+Let’s understand the nature of each GL relating to the Salary Journal Entry.

 - Salary Payable is a liability